Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

 with

-and the constant $d_{N,s}$ chosen such that $\int_{\mathbb{R}^N} P_s(x,1)\,dx=1$.
-Then, under suitable regularity, $(-\Delta)^su$ is the Dirichlet-to-Neumann map for this problem, and Since the explicit value of $\kappa_s$ is not particularly relevant in our framework, we may, for simplicity, assume that $\kappa_s=1$ throughout this paper.
+and the constant $d_{s,N}$ chosen such that $\int_{\mathbb{R}^N} P_s(x,1)\,dx=1$.
+Then, under suitable regularity assumptions, $(-\Delta)^su$ is the Dirichlet-to-Neumann map for this problem.
+Since the explicit value of $\kappa_s$ is not particularly relevant in our framework, we may, for simplicity, assume that $\kappa_s=1$ throughout this paper.

 Note that $V(x)$ is nonnegative.
-Then there is no variational structure for problem \eqref{eq:1} on $H_V^s(\R^N)$.
-Thus we cannot use variational methods directly to find higher energy concentrating solutions of \eqref{eq:1} for $\epsilon>0$ sufficiently small.
-In the present paper, we adopt a perturbation approach to investigate the existence of higher energy concentrating solutions of \eqref{eq:1}.
-To state the main results, let us first introduce some notations.
+Then there is no variational framework for problem \eqref{eq:1} on $H_V^s(\R^N)$.
+Thus we cannot apply variational methods directly to find higher energy concentrating solutions of \eqref{eq:1} for $\epsilon>0$ sufficiently small.
+In the present paper, we employ a perturbation approach to investigate the existence of higher energy concentrating solutions for \eqref{eq:1}.
+To present our main results, we first introduce some notations.
 Let

-where It is well known that $U_{\lambda,\xi}$ are the only positive solutions of the problem (see \cite{L})
+where It is well known that $U_{\lambda,\zeta}$ are the only positive solutions of the problem (see \cite{L})

-Moreover, D\'avila, del~Pino and Sire \cite{Davila-2013} established the non-degeneracy result of $U_{\lambda,\xi}$.
-Specifically, they showed that all bounded solutions of the linearized problem
+Moreover, D\'avila, del~Pino and Sire \cite{Davila-2013} established the non-degeneracy result of $U_{\lambda,\zeta}$.
+More precisely, they showed that all bounded solutions of the linearized problem

-are linear combinations of $ Z_{\lambda,\xi}^0$ and $Z_{\lambda,\xi}^h$, where
+are linear combinations of $ Z_{\lambda,\zeta}^0$ and $Z_{\lambda,\zeta}^h$, where

 Let $\xi_i$, $i=1,\cdots, k$ be $k$ distinct points in $\mathbb{R}^N$ and $d=\min\limits_{ i\neq j,i,j=1,\cdots,k}|\xi_i-\xi_j|$.
 We fix $\delta=\frac{d}{10}$.
 Let $\eta$ be a smooth cut-off function satisfying $\eta(x)=1$ for $|x|\le \delta$, $\eta(x)=0$ for $ |x|\ge 2\delta$ and $0\le \eta\le 1$.
-Setting $\eta_i(x)=\eta(x-\xi_i)$, $i=1,\cdots,k$, we define
+Setting $\eta_i(x)=\eta(x-{\xi_i})$, $i=1,\cdots,k$, we define

-where $\bm\lambda=(\lambda_1,\cdots, \lambda_k)$, $\bm\xi=(\xi_1,\cdots, \xi_k)$.
+where $\bm\lambda=(\lambda_1,\cdots, \lambda_k)\in\R^k$, $\bm\xi=(\xi_1,\cdots, \xi_k)\in\R^{kN}$.